Prompting Language Models for Linguistic Structure: Experimental Setup

 \subsection{Prompt Formatting}

 We use a lightweight prompt format with limited natural language guidance about the task provided to the model as shown in Figure \ref{fig:prompt-examples}; the letters ``C'' and ``T'' in the figure represent the inputs ``Context'' and ``Tagged'' respectively.
-For each task, we represent each tag with the token or sequence of tokens that correspond to the surface form of the label provided by the dataset.
+For each task, we represent each tag with the token or sequence of tokens corresponding to the surface form of the label provided by the dataset.

-Our preliminary experiments with varying the prompt format generally had little effect on performance.
-Specifically, performance was stable across the choice of delimiter (out of the considered options in $\{/, :, -, \_, =\}$) and other minor formatting differences.
-However, including the word in the ``Tagged'' sequence is important; on GPT-J, performance degrades by 84\% on POS and 79\% on NER when decoding the label sequence without repeating the word (i.e., ``Tagged: DET NOUN...'').
+In general, our preliminary experiments with varied prompt formats had little effect on performance.
+Specifically, performance was stable across the choice of delimiter and other minor formatting differences.
+However, we note that including the word in the ``Tagged'' sequence is important; on GPT-J, performance degrades by 84\% on POS and 79\% on NER when decoding the label sequence without repeating the word (i.e., ``Tagged: DET NOUN...'').